Dhanush-arch/local-dev-env-docker/README.md

 # local-dev-env-docker
-A local development environment setup using docker, volumes and  compose
+The listed files are used for setting up a local Ubuntu development environment